poloey/11_feni_oct_4/readme.md

 # Document Object Model (DOM) - Web API

 ###  Notice about this page
-if you get any Error or typo in this page. please let me know so that, I can correct this page.
+if you get any Error or typo in this page, please let me know so that, I can correct this page.
 Please go through class 10 again and again since, that class I have introduced programming using javaScript.
 Which is foundation of javascript or any other programming language

 ## how to write something in html page through js
 We can write content inside `html document` through javaScript in lot of ways.
 Today I have showed how can we write something in html page using `id` selector.